cmaga/plit2.1/README.md

 ### Franks Emails

-..*There are 3 experimental branches titled mail.
+* There are 3 experimental branches titled mail.

-..*They are all missing emails and passwords (needed to send on behalf of a user) so they should be inserted to make it work.
+* They are all missing emails and passwords (needed to send on behalf of a user) so they should be inserted to make it work.

-..*Frank needs to send emails to a list of vendors from a query in FMIS called `CM_PO_OPN_BY_BU_BY_DATE_FS`.
+* Frank needs to send emails to a list of vendors from a query in FMIS called `CM_PO_OPN_BY_BU_BY_DATE_FS`.
 This query is a copy of the main query `PO_OPN_BY_BU_BY_DATE_FS` and was created for testing purposes.

-..*There is a script that was added to project-ducttape that gets vendor IDs from this query but not vendor emails as they are not a part of this particular query.
+* There is a script that was added to project-ducttape that gets vendor IDs from this query but not vendor emails as they are not a part of this particular query.
 Adding email information to the FMIS query and editing the python data insertion script to also insert the email would be a good place to pick up this project from.

-..*These scripts while a part of ducttape are neither in the documentation nor in Ohio, nor are they handled by Cron.
+*These scripts while a part of ducttape are neither in the documentation nor in Ohio, nor are they handled by Cron.
 They reside on silverBox.
 Other than this they follow the conventions and structure of Project-Ducttape so reading the documentation for that Project (titled Pipe by Mickey Guo) may be helpful.

-..*`tape-po-missing-6.sh` is the shell file that executes the corresponding selenium and data insertion scripts.
+* `tape-po-missing-6.sh` is the shell file that executes the corresponding selenium and data insertion scripts.

 Note: The network blocks Nodemailer.